 This past weekend, there were no major new releases (The Apparition, Premium Rush, and Hit and Run were anything but), relatively few people cared about Sylvester Stallone / Liam Hemsworth’s blow’em up fest The Expendables 2, while Tony Gilroy / Jeremy Renner’s costly The Bourne Legacy has been performing below expectations.
 That happens.

 On the other hand, Dinesh D’Souza and John Sullivan’s right-wing documentary 2016 Obama’s America performed quite well, and so did several movies in limited release, including two newcomers: Ron Fricke’s Samsara ($76,222 at two screens) and Mike Birbiglia’s Sleepwalk with Me ($65,000 at one theater).

 An even more appropriate comparison to Cosmopolis would be Jake Schreier / Frank Langella’s Robot & Frank, which also expanded this weekend.
-Probably as a result of solid reviews (86% approval rating and a 7.1/10 average among Rotten Tomatoes’ top critics), the Robot & Frank expansion was much more successful than that of Cosmopolis (46% approval rating): a 2,200% increase in number of theaters and a 719% increase in box-office grosses.
+Probably as a result of solid reviews (86 percent approval rating and a 7.1/10 average among Rotten Tomatoes’ top critics), the Robot & Frank expansion was much more successful than that of Cosmopolis (46 percent approval rating): a 2,200 percent increase in number of theaters and a 719 percent increase in box office grosses.

 Your site shouldn’t use only Rotten Tomatoes’ top critics’ percentages / averages

 Well, if you would rather use Rotten Tomatoes’ overall percentages / averages for your own site or moviegoing decisions, that’s your call.